Classification and prognosis for AML

 - the leukaemia started from a blood disorder called myelodysplasia

 - more than one type of blood cell has abnormal changes.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor.
-It is not possible for anyone to predict the exact course of the disease, but your doctor can give you an idea about the issues that affect people with your type of AML.
+It is not possible for anyone to predict the exact course of the disease, but your doctor can give you an idea about the likely outcomes for people with your type of AML.

-To work out your prognosis, your doctor will consider test results, the rate and extent of leukaemia cell growth, the subtype, how well you respond to treatment, and other factors such as age, fitness and medical history.
+To work out your prognosis, your doctor will consider test results, how fast the leukaemia cells are growing or spreading, the subtype, how well the leukaemia responds to treatment, and other factors such as your age, fitness and medical history.

 For an overview of what to expect during all stages of your cancer care, visit cancerpathways.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.